robfox92/Elements-Statistical-Learning/README.md

 # Elements-Statistical-Learning

-Repository for the exercises and notes for ESL
+Repository for the exercises and notes for Elements of Statistical Learning 2ed by Hastie, Tibshirani and Friedman